 - Diagnostic services such as X-rays, ultrasounds and various types of surgeries through our campus hospitals.

-We make every attempt to determine if an animal has any medical conditions while in our care.
 There may be instances when an adoptable pet requires a medical consultation prior to being adopted in order to inform adopters of any known medical conditions.
 When available, we will include seven days of medications or prescription diets.
-For those medical conditions not detected while in our care, we encourage adopters to take advantage of the complimentary wellness exam provided by many community veterinarians and the worry-free pet insurance offered by PetFirst.
+For those medical conditions not detected while in our care, we encourage adopters to take advantage of the complimentary wellness exam provided by many community veterinarians and the incentive for pet insurance offered by MetLife.

-- Collect adoption fees to assist in the daily care and on-going needs of each pet admitted to SDHS.
+We collect adoption fees to assist in the daily care and on-going needs of each pet admitted to SDHS.
 Adoption fees vary according to the type and age of the pet.
-Fees also are discounted or sometimes waived for special adoption events, senior citizens and active military personnel.
+Fees also are discounted or sometimes waived for special adoption events and military personnel.
 Based on research conducted by the ASPCA, fee-waived and conversation-based adoptions do not adversely impact pets.
 Their study showed that pet retention was 97 percent.
 Fees are also waived when pets are transferred from SDHS to one of our Rescue Partners.